BluOyster29/rf_prod_tracker/README.md

 `--total_frags` : Total number of examples in the dataset

 ### Output
-The program outputs a csv file with some basic statistics
+The program can output a csv file with some basic statistics as well as print it to terminal